microsoft/testfx/docs/testingplatform/architecture.md

 ```

 > [!NOTE]
-> The provided example assumes a console application layout, which handles the restart process correctly and propagates all command line arguments to the child process.
+> The provided example assumes a console application layout, which handles the start process correctly and propagates all command line arguments to the child process.
 > If you are using a different host, you need to ensure that the entry point code correctly forwards the process entry point (the "Main") to the appropriate code block.
-> The runtime simply restarts itself with the same command line arguments.
+> The runtime simply starts itself with the same command line arguments.

 The above section provides a brief introduction to the architecture of the testing platform.
 The current extensibility points are divided into two categories: